jdowning/puppet-statsd/README.md

 ## Backends

 You can install multiple backends.
-Supported backends include `graphite`, `influxdb`, `librato`, and `stackdriver`.
+Supported backends include:
+* graphite
+* influxdb
+* librato
+* stackdriver

 More information about the installation of each backend available in [manifests/backends.pp](https://github.com/justindowning/puppet-statsd/blob/master/manifests/backends.pp).

 ### Graphite